vert-x3/vertx-maven-service-factory/README.md

 It then constructs a classpath including all those artifacts and creates a classloader with that classpath in order to load the service using the standard [Service Verticle Factory](https://github.com/vert-x3/vertx-service-factory).

+Note that if the current Vert.x classpath contains already an artifact, then this dependency will not be overriden and will be effectively used.
+Vert.x does not attempt to make some classloading magic, conflicts should be resolved by modifying the Vert.x classpath to not contain this dependency.

 The Service Verticle Factory will look for a descriptor file called `my-service.json` on the constructed classpath to actually load the service.